Eddie2111/4Shadi/readme.md

 Blogs and other features:

-- relationship based therapy blogs and tips
+- relationship based therapy blogs and tips (done)
-- online law support
+- online law support (done)
 - instant security on meetup
 - report a problem (done)